What is Bulimia Nervosa?

 Call Bayside Psychotherapy on (03) 9557 9113 to find out if we’re able to help you.
 Your call is completely confidential, and there’s absolutely no obligation.

 Self-hypnosis may also work well when used in conjunction with counselling.
 You can download our Bulimia Nervosa Self Hypnosis recording from our website.

 Like all eating disorders, bulimia is a severe illness.
 It can permanently damage your body and can even be deadly.

 People with bulimia will often eat large amounts of food, binge, and then try to get rid of the calories in a purge.
 This usually involves vomiting, excessive exercising, or abuse of laxatives or diuretics.
 This cycle of behaviour can cause problems in all parts of your body.

 Bulimia also affects your brain and is often linked to mental health problems like anxiety and depression.
 But you may be able to get help.
 There are many treatment options that may help the cycle of bingeing and purging.

 What Are Some of the Causes of Bulimia?

 Bulimia is a complicated illness that has many underlying causes.
-As everyone is a unique individual, the contributing factors differ from person to person.
-However, there are some common, not universal, features that bulimic individuals may share including:
+Every case is unique to the individual, and there are some common, but not universal, features that bulimic individuals may share, including:

-Experiencing any of the above can give rise to further features seen in many bulimics including:
+Experiencing any of the above can give rise to additional characteristics seen in many bulimics, including: